mobolurin2024S/mobolurin2024S.github.io/docs/Blacksburg-Transit-App-&-The-Bus-System.md

 If there doesn't seem to be be any new alerts or the app keeps crashing, try checking out [BT's website](https://ridebt.org/).
 When the app fails, the website should immediately come to mind as your next point of reference.

 !!!
-Note
+Tip
-    If the website is also down and all else fails trying calling the BT number: [540-443-1500] (M-F 8 a.m. - 5 p.m.)
+    If the website is also down and all else fails trying calling the BT number: [540-443-1500]() (Mon - Fri 8 a.m. - 5 p.m.)

 Sometimes the best solution is simply prevention.
 Ensure that you have a backup transportation app installed.
 The second one fails, you can switch to the other.
 Popular backup options are [Google Maps](https://www.google.com/maps) and [Transit](https://transitapp.com/), but remember each have pros and cons as stated earlier in this guide.